waaseyaalabs/elden-botany-corpus/README.md

 poetry run python -m pipelines.build_lore_embeddings \
    --text-type-weights /path/to/custom_weights.yml
 ```

+Dialogue now carries a 0.7 weight (down from 1.5) so Carian TalkMsg rows complement, rather than overwhelm, descriptive lore.
+Whenever you change the YAML file, rerun `make rag-embeddings && make rag-index` to regenerate `data/embeddings/*` with the new weighting.

 Each embedding row records `embedding_strategy=weighted_text_types_v1`, the configured weight file, and a `text_type_components` pipe-delimited summary so downstream evaluations can confirm which snippets influenced the vector.